Working with a licensed immigration adviser

 If you need immigration advice, licensed advisers have specialist expertise.

-Licensed immigration advisers have been issued a licence by the Immigration Advisers Authority.
-They have specialist expertise, have met the competency standards and follow a professional code of conduct.
+Licensed immigration advisers have specialist expertise, have met Competency Standards and follow a professional Code of Conduct.

 - be honest, professional and respectful